 - Integrated computer is a bit primative

-This Keiser spin bike is worth the splurge if you’re looking for all the bells and whistles.
-Some riders consider this Keiser spin bike model to be the best indoor cycling bike for its uniquely shaped frame, which is comparable to various road bike frames.
+This Keiser M3i Indoor Cycle is worth the splurge if you’re looking for all the bells and whistles.
+Some riders consider this Keiser spin bike model to be the best indoor cycling bike for outdoor cyclists as its uniquely shaped frame is comparable to various road bike frames.

 You can raise up both the handlebars and seat simultaneously, which also allows the bike to accommodate riders ranging from 4’10” to 7 feet tall.
 Bluetooth technology enables you to connect with the accompanying app to view real-time heart rate and power output, FTP zones and more.

-The Keiser spin bike, made in the U.S.A., features a pre-tensioned belt that doesn’t require adjustments over time.
-You can use your tablet to do virtual workouts or keep yourself entertained with a favorite TV show series as you ride.
+The U.S.-made Keiser spin bike has a pre-tensioned belt that doesn’t require adjustments over time.
+You can use your tablet to do virtual workouts as you would on a smart bike trainer or keep yourself entertained with a favorite TV show series as you ride.

 - Adjustable seat and handlebars